Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Discussion and Practical Implications

-In this paper, we demonstrate that eIDAS 2.0 regulation and its current ARF fall short of complying with key SSI principles.
-While the regulation seeks to harmonize electronic identification and digital transactions across the EU to enable effective cross-border interoperability, the ARF is intended to serve as a technical reference that minimizes divergence and interpretative ambiguity.
+In this paper, we show that eIDAS 2.0 regulation seeks to harmonize electronic identification and digital transactions across the EU to enable effective cross-border interoperability, while the ARF is intended to serve as a technical reference that minimizes divergence and interpretative ambiguity.
 Nevertheless, a number of core functionalities remain subject to implementation choices by individual Member States.
 This design choice represents a double-edged sword: on the one hand, greater technical inclusiveness may enhance interoperability \cite{vano2025social, loutocky2025certification, bukhari2024defining}; on the other hand, stricter standardization through the enforcement of specific norms and protocols may lead to stronger harmonization \cite{podda2025impact, babel2025self, lepore2024aligning, gosslbauer2025towards}.
 More specifically, the desirable outcome is standardization that remains highly accessible and open source, supporting both large and small organizations while remaining affordable for end users.
+Building on this tension, our analysis in Section \ref{Analysis: SSI Property} identifies gaps and constraints in order to provide a balanced evaluation and formulate recommendations aligned with SSI principles in the context of eIDAS 2.0 and the EUDIW, summarized in Table. \ref{tab:ssi-improvements}: